 For the month of March I was asked to be part of a St. Patrick’s day Keto Collaboration group.
-This group consisted of about 40 Keto Instagram accounts and for 2 weeks in March, we were tasked with making a Keto friendly St. Patrick’s day themed Keto desert and entree/side dish.
+This group consisted of about 40 Keto Instagram accounts and for 2 weeks in March, we were tasked with making a Keto friendly St. Patrick’s day themed Keto dessert and entree/side dish.

-As soon as I read the words “Keto desert”, I was concerned.
+As soon as I read the words “Keto dessert”, I was concerned.
 Anyone who followed me on Instagram around the holidays and watched my stories would have seen my Christmas cookie disaster, which resulted in flour all over myself and my kitchen.
 Baking is just not for me.

 Not to mention, Keto baked goods are like a whole other animal.
 The different flours, sweeteners, how they taste, the texture…. its all foreign to me.